 - What is the general microstructures of the specimen?
 Include estimates of grain sizes and dislocation densities.
-Identify as many microstructural or imaging features as you can (e.g. grain boundary fringes, thickness fringes, bend contours) and describe how their contrast changes with diffraction conditions. - What types of precipitate are present?
+Identify as many microstructural or imaging features as you can (e.g. grain boundary fringes, thickness fringes, bend contours) and describe how their contrast changes with diffraction conditions.
+Comment on any textures revealed by diffraction patterns. - What types of precipitate are present?
 Where are they situated: within grains, along dislocations, at grain boundaries?
 What are their sizes, shapes and habit planes?
 Can you make a guess at their type from the EDX composition information?
+What diffraction pattern features do they produce (streaks, extra spots?), and why?